The best turntables can transform your favorite music, unlocking details and rich sound you may never have fully appreciated before.

-We've tested and reviewed some of the best vinyl spinners on the market right now so we know which ones sit at the top of the turntable pile.
-To help you choose the best one for you, we gathered the top versatile and modern decks that will suit any type of home, budget, or music taste.
+We’ve tested and reviewed many of the best vinyl players on the market right now, so we know the features, design considerations and audio quality to look out for.
+That’s why we’ve selected the best record players in our guide below, including a range of versatile and modern decks to suit any type of home, budget or music taste.

-If you love music and can't get enough of the warm tones of analogue vinyl, or you're new to the world of record collecting, this list of the best record players has something for you.
-If you're not already a vinyl veteran, our guide to how to set up a turntable is guaranteed to help get you in the groove.
+So if you love music and want to enjoy the warm tones of analogue vinyl or if you’re new to the world of record collecting, then this list of the best turntables has something for you.
+If you’re not already a vinyl veteran, read our how to set up a turntable guide, which is guaranteed to get you in the groove.

 The best turntables 2022